zoltanctoth/ceu-cloud-class/sparkAPI.md

 An expression created via the expr function is just a DataFrame column reference. expr("someCol") is equivalent to col("someCol")

-*Columns as Expressions*
-- When using an expression, the `expr()` can actually parse transformations and column references from a string and can subsequently be passed into further transformations.

-**Key takeaways:**
-- Columns are just expressions
-- Columns and transformations of those columns compile to the same logical plan as parsed expressions.

 #### Records and Rows
 - Each row in a DataFrame is a single  record as an object type Row.
 - Spark manipulates Row objects using column expressions in order to produce usable values.